87 / 100

 Is Sedgwick County, KS a good place to move to?

-Sedgwick County ranks #115 out of 996 U.S. counties on the Boom Town Index with a score of 88/100, putting it in the top tier nationally.
-Job growth of +1.3% and a median household income of $65,372 point to a county with active economic momentum.
+Sedgwick County ranks #133 out of 1001 U.S. counties on the Boom Town Index with a score of 87/100, placing it in the top tier nationally.
+Median household income is $69,365 and the underlying growth metrics (housing, migration, income) hold up against peer counties.

 Is Sedgwick County affordable?